hauspie/cgir-docker-images/README.md

     $ docker run -d hauspie/cgir-imagename

-where imagename is the name of the folder of the Dockerfile.
+where ‘imagename‘ is the name of the folder of the Dockerfile.
 These images are automatically build on dockerhub